arshsinghphd/TeamActivities/Module08/README.md

 Take a look at [args_tester.py](args_tester.py).
 Discuss what you see there.
 You will notice all functions have been implemented for you except for the `check_args_for_filename` function.
-The purpose of this function (also used on your homework) is to check a series of arguments for -f filename.
+The purpose of this function (also used on your homework) is to check a series of arguments for `-f filename`.
 If it finds it, it returns the filename, otherwise it returns the empty string.
 If -f shows up, but a file name is not provided, it raises a ValueError!

 As a team, work on this function, and make sure you understand all the provided code.